| Q. |

 |

-| A. |
+A. |

-We don't recommend exotics as pets.
+don't recommend exotics as pets.
 However, if you

-have your heart set on an unusual pet, read our Exotic
+have your heart set on an unusual pet, read our

-Pet Starting Guide and Checklist.
+Exotic Pet Starting Guide

 |